 With the Amazon marketplace becoming more and more competitive, external financing will help set you apart from the competition.
-There are many funding options available for Amazon sellers, so it’s important to choose the one that fits your needs.
+There are many funding options available for E-Commerce Sellers, so it’s important to choose the one that fits your needs.

 Let’s say you’re launching a new product that you’re excited about, but it isn’t flying off the shelves just yet.
 Term loans are customized to fit your businesses needs, and in this case, a long-term payment structure would enable you to finance your inventory and make payments comfortably.
 It will also give you the time you need for the product to take off.

 Using our data model, we can fund with a better fit - and do it faster.
 If you’re interested in applying, click here.